 Finding out that your husband has been unfaithful to you is one of the most devastating discoveries you can experience in marriage.

-Is it even possible to learn how to deal with a cheating husband when everything you ever thought about your spouse – your love, your trust, your beliefs in your marital vows, and who he is as a person and a partner now seems like a big lie?
+Is it even possible to learn how to deal with a cheating husband when everything you ever thought about your spouse now seems like a big lie?

 What can you expect in the days and months after you find out your husband has been cheating on you?

-Would you still choose to be in an unfaithful relationship, or would you pack your bags and leave?
+Would you still choose to be in an unfaithful relationship, or would you pack your bags and leave for good?

-With all the extreme emotions that you’re feeling, it’s hard to stay strong, think clearly, and think about coping with infidelity.
+With all the extreme emotions that you’re feeling, it’s hard to stay strong, think clearly, or about coping with infidelity.

 How does one deal with a cheating husband?